 Since he held that marriage is obviously in accordance with nature, Musonius rejected the objection that being married gets in the way of studying philosophy.
 He cited Pythagoras, Socrates, and Crates as examples of married men who were fine philosophers.
 To think that each should look only to his own affairs is to think that a human being is no different from a wolf or any other wild beast whose nature is to live by force and greed.
 Wild animals spare nothing they can devour, they have no companions, they never work together, and they have no share in anything just, according to Musonius.
 He supposed that human nature is very much like that of bees, who are unable to live alone and die when isolated.
 Bees work and act together.
 Wicked people are unjust and savage and have no concern for a neighbor in trouble.
 Virtuous people are good, just, and kind, and show love for their fellow human beings and concern for their neighbors.
 Marriage is the way for a person to create a family to provide the well-being of the city.
 Therefore, Musonius judged that anyone who deprives people of marriage destroys family, city, and the entire human race.
 He reasoned that this is because humans would cease to exist if there were no procreation, and there would be no just and lawful procreation without marriage.
 He concluded that marriage is important and serious because great gods (Hera, Eros, Aphrodite) govern it.

 Musonius opined that the bigger a family, the better.
 He thought that having many children is beneficial and profitable for cities while having few or none is harmful.
 Consequently, he praised the wise lawgivers who forbade women from agreeing to be childless and from preventing conception, who enacted punishment for women who induced miscarriages, who punished married couples who were childless, and who honored married couples with many children.
 He reasoned that just as the man with many friends is mightier than the man without friends, the father with many children is much mightier than the man who has few or none.
 Musonius was very impressed by the spectacle of a husband or wife with their many children crowded around them.
 He believed that no procession for the gods and no sacred ritual is as beautiful to behold, or as worthy of being witnessed, as a chorus of many children leading their parents through the city.
 Musonius scolded those who offered poverty as an excuse for not raising many children.
 He was outraged by the well-off or affluent refusing to raise children who are born later so that the earlier-born may be better off.
-It was an unholy act, for Musonius, to deprive the earlier-born of siblings to increase their inheritance.
+Musonius believed that it was an unholy act to deprive the earlier-born of siblings to increase their inheritance.
 He thought it much better to have many siblings than to have many possessions.
 Possessions invite plots from neighbors.
 Possessions need protection.
 Siblings, he taught, are one’s greatest protectors.
 Musonius opined that the man who enjoys the blessing of many loyal brothers is most worthy of emulation and most beloved by the gods.

 When asked whether one’s parents should be obeyed in all matters, Musonius answered as follows.
-If a father, who was neither a doctor nor knowledgeable about health and sickness, ordered his sick son to take something he believed would help, but which would in fact be useless, or even harmful, and the sick son, knowing this, does not comply with his father’s order, would not be acting disobediently.
-Similarly, if the father was ill and asked for wine or inappropriate food that would worsen his illness if consumed, and the son, knowing better, refused to give them to his ill father, would not be acting disobediently.
+If a father, who was neither a doctor nor knowledgeable about health and sickness, ordered his sick son to take something he believed would help, but which would in fact be useless, or even harmful, and the sick son, knowing this, did not comply with his father’s order, the son would not be acting disobediently.
+Similarly, if the father was ill and asked for wine or inappropriate food that would worsen his illness if consumed, and the son, knowing better, refused to give them to his ill father, the son would not be acting disobediently.
 Even less disobedient, Musonius argued, is the son who refuses to steal or embezzle money entrusted to him when his greedy father commands it.
 The lesson is that refusing to do what one ought not to do merits praise, not blame.
 The disobedient person disobeys orders that are right, honorable, and beneficial, and acts shamefully in doing so.
 But to refuse to obey a shameful, blameworthy command of a parent is just and blameless.
 The obedient person obeys only his parent’s good, appropriate advice, and obeys all of such advice.
 The law of Zeus orders us to be good, and being good is the same thing as being a philosopher, Musonius taught.

-The best thing to have on hand during old age, Musonius argued, is living in accord with nature, the definitive goal of life according to the Stoics.
+He argued that the best thing to have on hand during old age is living in accord with nature, the definitive goal of life according to the Stoics.
 Human nature, he thought, can be better understood by comparing it to the nature of other animals.
 Horses, dogs, and cows are all inferior to human beings.
 We do not consider a horse to reach its potential by merely eating, drinking, mating without restraint, and doing none of the things suitable for a horse.
 Nor do we regard a dog as reaching its potential if it merely indulges in all sorts of pleasures while doing none of the things for which dogs are thought to be good.
 Nor would any other animal reach its potential by being glutted with pleasures but failing to function in a manner appropriate to its species.
 Hence, no animal comes into existence for pleasure.
 The nature of each animal determines the virtue characteristic of it.
 Nothing lives in accord with nature except what demonstrates its virtue through the actions which it performs in accord with its own nature.
 Therefore, Musonius concluded, the nature of human beings is to live for virtue; we did not come into existence for the sake of pleasure.
-Those who live for virtue deserve praise, can rightly think well of themselves, can be hopeful, courageous, cheerful, and joyful.
+Those who live for virtue deserve praise, can rightly think well of themselves, and can be hopeful, courageous, cheerful, and joyful.
 The human being, Musonius taught, is the only creature on earth that is the image of the divine.
 Since we have the same virtues as the gods, he reasoned, we cannot imagine better virtues than intelligence, justice, courage, and self-control.
 Therefore, a god, since he has these virtues, is stronger than pleasure, greed, desire, envy, and jealousy.
 A god is magnanimous and both a benefactor to, and a lover of, human beings.
 Consequently, Musonius reasoned, inasmuch as a human being is a copy of a god, a human being must be considered to be like a god when he acts in accord with nature.
 The life of a good man is the best life, and death is its end.
-Wealth is no defense against old age, Musonius thought, because wealth lets people enjoy food, drink, sex, and other pleasures, but never supplies contentment to a wealthy person nor banishes his grief.
+Musonius thought that wealth is no defense against old age because wealth lets people enjoy food, drink, sex, and other pleasures, but never supplies contentment to a wealthy person nor banishes his grief.
 Therefore, the good man lives without regret, and according to nature by accepting death fearlessly and boldly in his old age, living happily and honorably till the end.

 William O. Stephens